Relic abundance of dark matter with coannihilation in non-standard cosmological scenarios: Relic density with coannihilation in non-standard cosmology

-The ratio of the relic density of DM in non-standard cosmology without coannihilation to the case of including coannihilation as a function of the relative mass splitting $\Delta$ for different cross section enhancements $A$ is plotted in Fig.\ref{fig:d}.
-Here when $\eta = 0$ and $M_5 = 5\times 10^6$, the Hubble expansion rate returned to the radiation dominated case.
-We note that the limit for relative mass splitting for which the coannihilation to be significant is smaller than the standard cosmology.
-As long as $\Delta < 0.1$ for $A =10$, there is sizable effect of coannihilation on the relic abundance in standard cosmology while the limit becomes $\Delta < 0.08$ in quintessence for $\eta = 10^{-3}$ and $\Delta < 0.05$ in brane world cosmology for $M_5=1 \times 10^6$.
-It means when the second lightest particle's mass difference between the lightest particle's mass is within about $8\%$ of for quintessence and $5\%$ for brane world cosmology, the coannihilation becomes relevant.
-We can coclude how close in mass $\chi_2$ must be for the coannihilation effect to be important.
-The decrease of the relic density is larger for the larger enhancement factor A in quintessence and brane world model.
+The ratio of the relic density of DM in non-standard cosmology without coannihilation to the case including coannihilation as a function of the relative mass splitting $\Delta$ for different cross section enhancements $A$ is plotted in Fig.\ref{fig:d}.
+We note that the limit for relative mass splitting for which the coannihilation to be significant in non-standard cosmology is smaller than the standard one.
+As long as $\Delta < 0.1$ for $A =10$, there is sizable effect of coannihilation on the relic abundance in standard cosmology while the limit becomes $\Delta < 0.08$ in kination model for $\eta = 10^{-3}$ and $\Delta < 0.05$ in brane world cosmology for $M_5=1 \times 10^6$ GeV.
+It means when the second lightest particle's mass difference between the lightest particle's mass is within about $8\%$ for kination and $5\%$ for brane world cosmology, the coannihilation becomes relevant.
+From that figures we can determine how close in mass $\chi_2$ must be for the coannihilation effect to be important.
+The decrease of the relic density is larger for the larger enhancement factor A in kination and brane world model.
 The decrease of relic density is also slower in non-standard cosmology for different $A$ in comparison with the standard one.
-The range of relative mass splitting for which the coannihilation to be important is smaller in those models than the standard cosmology.
-For example when A=40, the coannihilation effect is sizable within mass differences of $15\% $ for standard cosmology and $14\%$ for quintessence, $11\%$ for brane world cosmology in Fig.\ref{fig:d}.
-The enhanced expansion rate always makes the effect of coannihilation to be weak in different extent.
+The range of relative mass splitting for which the coannihilation to be important is smaller in those models than in the standard cosmology.
+For example when A=40, the coannihilation effect is sizable within mass differences of $15\% $ for standard cosmology and $14\%$ for kination, $11\%$ for brane world cosmology in Fig.\ref{fig:d}.
+The enhanced expansion rate always makes the effect of coannihilation to be weak in different extents.

-Fig.\ref{fig:e} is for $\Omega_{\rm nstd}/\Omega_{\rm nstd+co}$ as a function of relative mass splitting $\Delta$ when $g_2/g_1$ takes different value.
+Fig.\ref{fig:e} is for $\Omega_{\rm nstd}/\Omega_{\rm nstd+co}$ as a function of relative mass splitting $\Delta$ when $g_2/g_1$ takes different values.
 The effect of coannihilation is more relevant when $g_2/g_1$ is larger.
-On the other hand, when the extent of the modification is larger in quintessence and brane world cosmology, the effect of coannihilation is weaker.
+On the other hand, when the extent of the modification is larger in kination and brane world cosmology, the effect of coannihilation is weaker.

 The scaled freeze out temperature in non-standard cosmology including coannihilation as a function of the relative mass splitting is shown in Fig.\ref{fig:f}.
 The scaled freeze out temperature is decreased in non-standard cosmology including coannihilation with respect to the case of stadard one.